BryanSchuetz/dai/who-we-are/europe-solutions.md

 **Trade and Private Sector Engagement**

-DAI works in line with the External Investment Plan for private sector engagement and investment and has an inclusive approach to development, working with donors, businesses, and governments.
+DAI works in line with the External Investment Plan for private sector engagement and investment and has an inclusive approach to development, working with donors, businesses, investors, and governments.
 Our company has a longstanding commitment to responsible and sustainable business and is a signatory of the UN Global Compact.
 Dedicated teams and business units support private sector engagement and investment in EU partner countries.

 <a href="/our-work/solutions/economic-growth" class="primary-block--button">Read More<svg class="redirect" viewBox="0 0 36 70" preserveAspectRatio="xMinYMax meet"><use xlink:href="#redirect"></use></svg></a>